brianpm/hacknostics/util/README.md

 ## `xy_1.py`
 A very simple line plot.
 This example directly follows the NCL xy_1 example ([http://www.ncl.ucar.edu/Applications/xy.shtml]).
 It draws two plots, the first is totally bare-bones, so lacks some of the features of the default NCL plot.
 The second one adds features to try to mimic NCL (even when NCL makes bad choices).
 Requires python 3.6+, xarray, and matplotlib.

+## `xy_2.py`
+Follows the NCL examples for multiple line plot with varying colors, thicknesses, and markers [http://www.ncl.ucar.edu/Applications/xy.shtml].
+In this one, I do not try to replicate all the styling of NCL.
+Instead, I tried to achieve some of the same customizations in the lines, and showed a couple of ways that you could do them.
+I think these examples start to show how python can achieve the same level of customization in a more compact form.

 ## `map_example.py`
 A fairly bare-bones script that makes a map that is not too ugly.